veekooFIN/Linux-X86-LottoCheck/README.md

 Winning tickets over 100 euros can be shown.

-Saldo warnings when wins big time
+Saldo warnings when wins big time.

 ---------------------------------------------------------------------------------------------------------------
 C language code developed for Linux.